Vyral/sean-zanganeh-blog/_drafts/3-hot-lending-topics-for-2018.md

 <center>{% include youtube.html %}</center>

-*What’s going on in the lending world right now in San Diego?
-There are three main topics I’d like to go over, today.*
+<center>*What’s going on in the lending world right now in San Diego?
+There are three main topics I’d like to go over, today.*</center>

 I’m joined today by special guest Todd Pianin of RPM Mortgage to talk about a few hot topics relating to mortgage lending and real estate in 2018.